How We Raise Our Goldendoodles Puppies

 ~ Clipping nails, grooming, etc.

-~ Crate Training - Puppies nap in crate with door open.
+~ Crate Training - Puppies explore crate with door open.

 ~ Crate Training - Nap in crate with door closed.